Notice of Pre-AIA or AIA Status

 The dependent claims when analyzed both individually and in combination are also held to be ineligible for the same reason above and the additional recited limitations fail to establish that the claims are not directed to an abstract.
 The additional limitations of the dependent claims when considered individually and as an ordered combination do not amount to significantly more than the abstract idea.

 Looking at these limitations as an ordered combination and individually adds nothing additional that is sufficient to amount to significantly more than the recited abstract idea because they simply provide instructions to use generic computer components, to "apply" the recited abstract idea.
 Thus, the elements of the claims, considered both individually and as an ordered combination, are not sufficient to ensure that the claim as a whole amounts to significantly more than the abstract idea itself.
-Therefore, Claims 1-11 are not patent eligible.
+Therefore, Claims 1-3 and 5-11 are not patent eligible.

 Claim Rejections - 35 USC § 103